Full Form of BCA: Meaning, Career Scope, and Real-Life Insights You Need to Know

 3. Work / Professional Settings

-In resumes and interviews:
+In resumes or interviews:

 • “Completed BCA with specialization in software development”